sameh-rm/url-shorter-using-bitly-api/README.md

     # mlab MONGO URI
     MONGO_URI=YOUR_MONGO_URI
     MONGO_TEST_URI=YOUR_MONGO_TEST_URI
-    # DOMAIN variable is used as a prefix to the shortened link id
+    # DOMAIN variable is used as a prefix to the local api shortened link id
     DOMAIN=YOUR_DOMAIN
     # Bitly access token
     ACCESS_TOKEN=YOUR_ACCESS_TOKEN